Jesse Puljujärvi

-Jesse Puljujärvi (/fi/; born 7 May 1998) is a Finnish professional ice hockey forward who is currently playing with Genève-Servette HC of the National League (NL).
+Jesse Puljujärvi (/fi/; born 7 May 1998) is a Finnish professional ice hockey player who is a winger for Genève-Servette HC of the National League (NL).

 Once rated as a top prospect, Puljujärvi was drafted fourth overall by the Edmonton Oilers in the 2016 NHL entry draft.

 Puljujärvi played his junior years in Tornio and Oulu.
-He became a professional in 2014 after signing a contract with the Oulun Kärpät of the SM-liiga.
+He became a professional in 2014 after signing a contract with the Oulun Kärpät of the Liiga.
 He played in the NHL between 2016 and 2025, mostly for the Oilers and also briefly for the Carolina Hurricanes.
 Puljujärvi, although born in Sweden, represents Finland internationally.

 Playing career

 Junior career

 Puljujärvi was born in Älvkarleby, Sweden, on 7 May 1998.
 When he was four years old, his family moved to Tornio, Finland, where he began playing ice hockey and bandy at Tornio IHC.
 Puljujärvi played in the 2011 Quebec International Pee-Wee Hockey Tournament with the Finland Selects youth team.
 Puljujärvi moved to Oulu alone at the age of 13 and started to play in the local hockey club Kärpät.
 In the 2011–12 season, he scored a total of 15 goals and 41 points in 30 regular season and qualifying matches in the U16 junior team.
 In the following season, Puljujärvi moved up to the U18 juniors and scored 51 points, which earned him the Heino Pulli award given to the U18 rookie of the year.
 Puljujärvi played for the U16 team in the playoffs, who won the Finnish Championship.

 In the 2013–14 season, Puljujärvi played mostly in Kärpät U20 juniors.
 The season was interrupted by a femur fracture, which sidelined Puljujärvi for the first two months of the season.
 Despite this, he became one of the key players in his team at only 15 years old, scoring 23 points in 18 regular season matches.
 In the 2014 playoffs, seven goals were scored in 12 matches.
 At the end of the season, Kärpät won the U20 junior championship silver medal.